santimaldonado2/proppiScrapper/README.md

 5) Install the requirements
 `pip3 install -r requirements.txt`

+### Windows
+In order to execute the bat file for windows, you should follow the same steps aforementioned but taking care about the activation of the virtualenv is inside Scripts folder.
+`venv/proppienv/Scripts/activate`

+Also you must add the Environment Variable "PROPPI" with the "proppiScrapper" path.

 ## Execution
 There are two options:
 a) You can start scrapping by executing the file `scrapper.sh` or `scrapper.bat`